-You will also receive written comments in an Essential Practices report, which can be viewed in the IMPACT database.
+You will also receive written comments in an Essential Practices report, which can be viewed in the IMPACT database within 15 calendar days of your IMPACT observation.
 You can log into your IMPACT dashboard by visiting http://impactdcps.dc.gov.